rubytogether/kirby/README.md

 Then Rust got more optimized and Apple released the M1, and it got still faster.
 Finally, and I found the [profile-guided optimization](https://doc.rust-lang.org/rustc/profile-guided-optimization.html) docs, and it improved even more than I thought was still possible.

+Most recently, it also turned out there was [a highly contended mutex around the regular expressions](https://github.com/rubytogether/kirby/pull/37) and that bought the multi-core version something like 40-60% more speed.

 ### Wait, _how_ fast?

           ~525 records/second/cpu in Python on Apache Spark in AWS Glue